-In the app, you are given three ways of selecting a workout; By sport, by body part and by your last used routines.
+In the app, you are given three ways of selecting a workout; By sport, by body part, and by your last used routines.

-As most of the young athletes in the target group train for a specific sport, we knew that would be an important means of navigating.
+Like most of the young athletes in the target group train for a specific sport, we knew that would be an important means of navigating.
 In this first version of the app, we focused on the summer sports that are featured in Nanjing Young Olympic Games 2014.
 We’re hoping this can be extended to winter sports, especially since the 2016 Winter Games will be held in Lillehammer, Norway.
-For each of the sports I designed a custom icon to fit with the rest of the app’s look and feel.
+For each of the sports, I designed a custom icon to fit with the rest of the app’s look and feel.

 Athletes who already struggle with injuries can also choose workout routines by body part, to focus on bettering those injuries and preventing further problems.